 With this technology, you can integrate your backend CMS with your public digital collections so that you don’t have to maintain separate systems or lose out on online traffic sources.

-8. Hybrid virtual programming
+8. Hybrid Virtual Programming

 Thousands of museums across the US rapidly deployed virtual experiences and programs during the pandemic.
 While people are craving in-person experiences now, there are still use cases for virtual programs.
 Overseas participants, students, and elderly or disabled people can all enjoy your programming virtually.